arangodb/docs-hugo/site/content/3.10/http/graphs/named-graphs.md

     post:
       operationId: createEdge
       description: |
-        Creates a new edge in the collection.
+        Creates a new edge in the specified collection.
-        Within the body the edge has to contain a *_from* and *_to* value referencing to valid vertices in the graph.
+        Within the body the edge has to contain a `_from` and `_to` value referencing to valid vertices in the graph.
         Furthermore the edge has to be valid in the definition of the used edge collection.
       parameters:
         - name: graph